What is Wallace?

 How much should I have in an emergency fund?

-Depending on your financial circumstances, a good rule of thumb is to have 3 to 6 months worth of living expenses.
+A good rule of thumb is to have 3 to 6 months worth of living expenses put aside for emergencies.